Eyob1984/data-structures-and-algorithms/data-structures/tree/README.md

   *  A function that traverses the tree using postOrder depth-first traversal, and returns an array containing all the values in the traversed order

+`findMaximumValue()` - a method that can return the maximum numeric value stored in the tree.

 #### Binary Search Tree Class properties